-The overall mission of the School Psychology Educational Specialist (Ed.S.) program at Michigan State University is to equip school psychologists with the knowledge, skills and dispositions necessary to provide quality psychological services to students in school settings.
+The mission of the School Psychology Educational Specialist (Ed.S.) program at Michigan State University is to equip school psychologists with the knowledge, skills and dispositions necessary to provide quality psychological services to students in school settings.
 The program includes a planned sequence of course work in school psychology and supporting disciplines, complemented by practica and internship experiences.
-The program brings a developmental and systems approach to learning that focuses on the developmental needs of learners in the context of families and schools.
+The program brings a developmental and systems approach to learning that focuses on the complex needs of learners in the context of families and schools.

 NATIONAL STANDARDS PROGRAM UPDATE

 The Ed.S. program is approved by the National Association of School Psychologists (NASP), and the scope and sequence of the program is aligned with NASP standards.
 Students receive the training necessary to become both a Certified School Psychologist in Michigan, as well as a Nationally Certified School Psychologist (NCSP).

 Our vision for training and practice in school psychology is informed by the Blueprint for School Psychology, published by the National Association of School Psychologists (NASP).

 PROGRAM UPDATE 2022-2023

 EdS Interview Day will be on February 24, 2023 ONLINE.
 Please check our Apply page for more details.